On this page

 What supporting documents do I need for I-956F?

-At the time of filing, you may need to submit all evidence and supporting documents listed in the Specific Instructions sections of these Instructions all evidence and supporting documents listed in the Specific Instructions sections of these Instructions Gather all required evidence and supporting documents as listed in the instructions.
+At the time of filing, you may need to submit all evidence and supporting documents listed in the Specific Instructions sections of these Instructions all evidence and supporting documents listed in the Specific Instructions sections of these Instructions Gather all required evidence and supporting documents listed in the instructions.

 Who is eligible to file I-956F?